GRAMMAR LESSONS

 Gerunds Lesson Plan and Practice Worksheet

 What Is a Gerund?
-A gerund is a verb form that ends in -ing and functions as a noun in a sentence.
-It might look like a verb, but it behaves like a thing—an activity, idea, or concept.
-Gerund Rules (Quick Notes) A gerund is made by adding -ing to a verb: run → running,…
+A gerund is a verb form that ends in -ing and functions as a noun within a sentence.
+Even though a gerund begins as a verb, it no longer shows action—instead, it names an activity, idea, or experience.
+This means a gerund can take on the same roles as any other…